roymiles/VkD/README.md

 Training data-efficient image transformers using orthogonal knowledge distillation.
 All models are trained for 300 epochs with a CNN based teacher.
 The dataset should be downloaded and copied to `/data/imagenet2012`.
 The pre-trained regnet-y teacher weights (original DeiT) can be found [here](https://drive.google.com/drive/folders/1vtNwxbHHvJnbFMwjD8oyjjW0lyHqfuRy?usp=sharing).
 Currently the code is setup to use automatically download the weights from Hugging Face for conveniance.
 However, we did find the original DeiT teacher weights to be much more effective (+0.5%).
+We have recently re-ran the experiments for DeiT-Ti and improved the performance to 79.2%.
+This is with a single GPU and a batch size of 512.
+Multi-GPU training will likely require changing some learning rate/scheduling hyperparameters to be the most effective.

 ### Pretrained Models